 In March 2014, a group of Presidential Innovation Fellows started 18F to extend their efforts to improve and modernize government technology.

-In 2016, 18F became part of the Technology Transformation Service (TTS), which also includes the Presidential Innovation Fellows program, the Office of Acquisitions, and the Office of Products and Programs.
+In 2016, 18F became part of the Technology Transformation Services (TTS), which also includes the Presidential Innovation Fellows program, the Office of Acquisitions, and the Office of Products and Programs.
 Like GSA’s other services (the Federal Acquisition Service and the Public Building Service), TTS provides tools, services, and resources to help other agencies serve the public.

 What does 18F mean?

 Our name is short for the address of GSA headquarters in Washington, DC: 1800 F Street.